SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/battle/battle_creek_redd_qc.md

 ## Description of Monitoring Data

-These data were aquired via snorkel and kayak surveys on Battle Creek from 2001 to 2019.
+These data were acquired via snorkel and kayak surveys on Battle Creek from 2001 to 2019.
 Red location, size, substrate and flow were measured.
 Annual monitoring questions and conditions drove the frequency and detail of individual redd measurements.

 **Timeframe:** 2001 - 2019

-**Survey Season:**
+**Survey Season:** September - October

 **Completeness of Record throughout timeframe:** Sampled each year